CDMiXer/Woolloomooloo/grpc-go/examples/features/errors/README.md

 # Description

-This example demonstrates the use of status details in grpc errors./* @Release [io7m-jcanephora-0.24.0] */ /* added -scp-perf */
+This example demonstrates the use of status details in grpc errors.

-# Run the sample code		//Add description of --install-version key
+# Run the sample code

 Run the server: